declare-lab/WikiDes/README.md

 # WikiDes: A Wikipedia-Based Dataset for Generating Short Descriptions from Paragraphs

-We present a dataset for generating descriptions of Wikidata from Wikipedia paragraphs.
+We present Wikides, a dataset for generating descriptions of Wikidata from Wikipedia paragraphs.
 This is a problem of both extreme summarization and indicative summarization.
-However, after using ranking models, the problem is likely more informative summarization.
+The dataset can use for other problems of NLP:
+* Title generation
+* Text classification based on instances (topics)
+* Extract instances (topics) from text

 # Dataset